 - Empty Sac Syndrome: This refers to a breast that has lost fullness due to age, genetics, breastfeeding, etc. The nipple and areola have not fallen in relation to your breast crease.

 - Pseudptosis: Like the Empty Sac Syndrome, pseudoptosis is a condition where your breasts lack fullness.
 In this case, your breasts may appear full below the nipple but they lack fullness above the nipple.

-All-female breast tissue tends to droop, or stretch and lose elasticity, over time.
+Breast tissue of ALL women tends to droop, or stretch and lose elasticity, over time.
 Other parts of the body may also droop and sag, but many women notice sagging breast tissue first and often want to do something about it.

 Many factors can contribute to the drooping or sagging of a woman’s breasts; these changes and the degree of breast Ptosis (sagging of the breasts) can result from the following:

 There are several degrees of Ptosis (sagging) related to the crease beneath your breast tissue, e.g. along the rib cage under your breast tissue (the inframammary crease).

 Ptosis, sagging breasts or nipples pointing ‘southward’, will eventually be an issue affecting nearly every woman.